 In a Kialo Edu discussion, students can use sentence starters such as “I propose that…” or “It has been suggested that…” to introduce arguments.
 And if it’s good enough for Queen Bey, then it’s certainly good enough for your students!

-Encourage students to use synonyms in debate
+Activities to encourage students to practice vocabulary with the use of synonyms in debate

 Maintaining listener interest is a key part of debating.
 This can be challenging as language use tends to become repetitive over time.
 Thus, encourage students to vary their language with synonyms.
 This will lead to more precise communication and more meaningful claims.